By Tim Lambert

-Furthermore the British refused to compromise with the Americans.
+Furthermore the British refused to compromise.
 On 5 February 1775, they declared that Massachusetts was in a state of rebellion.
 British troops were given a free hand to deal with it.

 However the American colonies had militias made up of civilians and they resisted the British.
 Fighting began on 19 April 1775 when British soldiers attempted to seize a colonial arms dump near Concord.
 The militia was warned that the British were coming.
 At Lexington, the British were met by the militia.
 The British opened fire killing 8 Americans.
 Meanwhile, the Americans had removed the weapons.
 The British advanced to Concord and fired upon the militia but then withdrew.
 They retreated back to Boston with the Americans firing at them along the way.
 During the march, the British lost 73 dead and 200 wounded or missing.
 The American Revolution had begun.